JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 *"ok so there will be something called this coming up later, work under the assumption that it will exist when you get to the linking stage"*

 This works with types and functions where we don't actually need to know the layout or implementation just yet.
 This will come up more in the next section, but focusing on functions, we can tell the compiler that this function exists ahead of it's implementation.
-This can be useful when you want to call the function from another file without needing to share the implementation and it's dependancies.
+This can be useful when you want to call the function from another file without needing to share the implementation and it's dependencies.
 The value of doing this will hopefully become clearer when we get to later sections.

-You can foraward declare a function by doing the following:
+You can forward declare a function by doing the following:

 `vec3 vec3_add_vec3(vec3 VecA, vec3 VecB);`